joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/basics-of-arrays.md

 one by one searching for a piece of information).
 You can also access them individually (like opening the drawer and selecting a single folder).

-For example, imagine you’re creating a music player application where a user can select multiple songs and add them to a playlist.
+For example, imagine you're creating a music player application where a user can select multiple songs and add them to a playlist.
 In your ActionScript code, you have a method named `addSongsToPlaylist()`, which accepts a single array as a parameter.
 No matter how many songs you want to add to the list (a few, a lot, or even only one), you call the `addSongsToPlaylist()` method only one time, passing it the array containing the Song objects.
-Inside the `addSongsToPlaylist()` method, you can use a loop to go through the array’s elements (the songs) one by one and actually add them to the playlist.
+Inside the `addSongsToPlaylist()` method, you can use a loop to go through the array's elements (the songs) one by one and actually add them to the playlist.

 The most common type of ActionScript array is an _indexed array_.
 In an indexed array each item is stored in a numbered slot (known as an _index_).
 Items are accessed using the number, like an address.
 Indexed arrays work well for most programming needs.
-The Array class is one common class that’s used to represent an indexed array.
+The Array class is one common class that's used to represent an indexed array.

 Often, an indexed array is used to store multiple items of the same type (objects that are instances of the same class).
-The Array class doesn’t have any means for restricting the type of items it contains.
+The Array class doesn't have any means for restricting the type of items it contains.
 The Vector class is a type of indexed array in which all the items in a single array are the same type.
 Using a Vector instance instead of an Array instance can also provide